mrrorinc/tilesnode/README.md

 The 'tilesnode' project is the RESTful API implementation for 'tiles' on Node.js and mongoDB.

+PLEASE KEEP IN MIND THAT THIS PROJECT IS AN EXPERIMENTAL PROTOTYPE, NOT PRODUCTION CODE.
+FUNCTIONALITY MAY BE INCOMPLETE OR CHANGING.

 To see 'tiles' in action:

 [play with the the hosted prototype](http://development.mrrorinc-tiles.divshot.io/#/)